In-depth reviews

 Car typeRangeWallbox charge timeRapid charge time

 High performance is obviously a natural fit for the Mustang nameplate and the GT's numbers are strong on paper.
 It has dual electric motors for four-wheel drive and makes a total of 480bhp and 860Nm of torque, which is sufficient for a 0-62mph time of 3.7 seconds.
-The Tesla Model Y Performance is the GT's most obvious rival, but it must also see off the challenge of Volkswagen ID.4 GTX and Kia EV6 GT, while its price puts it in contention with premium offerings like the Jaguar I-Pace, too.
+The Tesla Model Y Performance is the GT's most obvious rival, but it must also see off the challenge of the Volkswagen ID.4 GTX, Skoda Enyaq vRS and Kia EV6 GT, to name but a few rivals.
+The Mach-E GT’s pricing – more on that later – puts the car up against premium SUVs like the Jaguar I-Pace, BMW iX3 and Polestar 3, too.

 Straight-line speed definitely isn't lacking; you only need to brush the accelerator for a surge of forward momentum from almost any speed.
 It has to be said, though, that the car's hefty 2,273kg weight can be felt when moving off from a standstill.
 And the response isn't quite as urgent at higher speeds as it is when accelerating from 20 or 30mph.
 But it's all relative: whatever way you cut it, the Mach-E GT is a fast car.